PPPDUD/MiniGuinea/README.md

 - Uses Manifest v3 (if you don't know what this means, don't worry about it)
 - Avoids interfering with the user experience as much as possible
 - Makes some websites load faster by blocking unwanted web requests
+- Blocks some tracker parameters in URLs (since 0.8, currently experimental)

 MiniGuinea is known to work in Chromium, Google Chrome, and Microsoft Edge.
 It should function properly in most other Chromium browsers too.